can3p/sackmesser/README.md

 ### Install Script

-Download `sackmesser` and install into a local bin directory.
+Download `sackmesser` and install it into a local bin directory.

 #### MacOS, Linux, WSL